ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     -rw-r--r-- 1 mgrsys mgrsys  293 Aug 20  2021 .vimrc
     ~~~

-    There shouldn't be one since new Debian Linux users are not created with such `.ssh` folder.
+    There should not be one since new Debian Linux users are not created with such `.ssh` folder.

 2. Execute the `ssh-keygen` command to generate a SSH key pair and, as with `root`, just press enter on the questions: